THE BYLAWS OF

-2.1 Active Members: Active members of the Society are those who have paid Society dues for the current year.
-Those who pay both Society dues and chapter dues of $10 are also active members of the Society and the chapter.
-Members who fail to pay Society dues for the current year are inactive members who do not enjoy the privileges of voting, serving on committees, or serving as an officer to this chapter or the Society.
+2.1 Active members of the Society are those who have paid Society dues for the current year.
+Those who pay both Society dues and chapter dues (where required by the chapter) are also active members of the Society and the chapter.
+Members who choose may become active members in more than one chapter by submitting chapter dues to each chapter.

-2.22 Distinguished.
-An active or inactive member who has served the Society in an outstanding manner may be nominated for Distinguished membership by a member or this chapter.
-Upon the payment of the cost of Active-for Life membership, and upon approval by a Board sub-committee appointed by the Society President, the individual will receive an Active-for-Life membership and a distinguished member certificate.
+2.31 A member who has served the Society in an outstanding manner may be nominated for distinguished membership by a member or a chapter.
+The individual will receive a life membership in Phi Kappa Phi and a distinguished member certificate.